Texas Frequently Asked Questions

 About Your Certification

-What is the proof of online course completion?
+What is the proof of online Texas Hunter Ed Course completion?

 Once you pass and pay for the online course, you will be able to immediately print your proof of online completion and/or request that a PDF be emailed to you.